 Mendocino Coast Botanical Gardens

 The garden also boasts six different rare and endangered plant species.
-The garden is open year round and there is an admission fee.
-The main trails are wheelchair accessible and you can bring in a picnic.
+The garden is open year-round, and there is an admission fee.
+The main trails are wheelchair accessible, and you can bring in a picnic.
 Also, well-behaved, leashed dogs are welcome at the gardens.
-Be sure to check out the garden’s web page to see what plants are blooming as your plan your trip.
+Be sure to check out the garden’s web page to see what plants are blooming as you plan your trip.
 Mendocino Coast Botanical Gardens 18220 CA-1, Fort Bragg, CA 95437

 Starr Aquatic Center